slarwise/yamlls/README.md

 ## Potential TODO's

+- [ ] Show the position for syntax and schema errors
 - [ ] Completion
   - [ ] If `kind` or `apiVersion` is given, give completion suggestions for the other